-- 1. Be certain the chamber and magazine are empty. - 2.
-With the slide held upside down, replace the barrel and push it rearward into its seated position. - 3.
+- 1. Be certain chamber and magazine are empty. - 2.
+With slide held upside down, replace barrel and push it rearward into its locked position. - 3.
 Replace the recoil spring assembly into position.
-The rear end of the guide rod seats against the barrel lug. - 4.
-Replace the slide onto the frame and place it in its "closed" position, as if the pistol were fully assembled. - 5.
-Insert the takedown pin into the frame at an angle until its tip pushes down its retaining spring.
-Then rotate the pin until it is aligned with its hole and insert it fully into the pistol frame. - 6.
-Replace the empty magazine in the frame through the butt of the pistol.
+The rear end of the guide rod seats against the barrel lug.
+NOTE: When replacing the recoil spring assembly, be sure the steel flange on the recoil spring assembly is oriented toward the back of the pistol.
+(See Figure 13.)